 For 2002, there is no reported history of substance abuse for the mothers in the 10 cases of safe surrender.
 In 2003 (n=8) and 2004 (n=10), one of the safely surrendering mothers each year is reported to have had a history of methamphetamine abuse.
 There is no known history of substance abuse for the mothers in the 8 cases of safe surrender in 2005.
 In 2006 (n=11), five of the surrendering mothers are reported to have had a history of substance abuse; two mothers had a history of methamphetamine abuse, one mother had a history of cocaine abuse, and one mother had a history of amphetamine abuse.
 For the other mother with a reported history of substance abuse, the drug of choice was unknown.
 For 2007 (n=15) four of the surrendering mothers are reported to have had a history of substance abuse; two mothers had a history of methamphetamine abuse and the other two mothers had a history of amphetamine abuse.
 The infants born to these mothers (n=4) all tested positive for drugs.
-In 2008 (n=7), one infant tested positive for amphetamines and another infant experienced prenatal drug exposure.
+In 2008 (n=8), one infant tested positive for amphetamines and another infant experienced prenatal drug exposure.
 The prenatal drug-exposed infant was born to a mother who admitted to a history of drug use including crack cocaine, angel dust, and marijuana.
 In 2009 (n=7), four of the surrendering mothers are reported to have had a history of substance abuse; two mothers had a history of amphetamine abuse, one mother had a history of cocaine and alcohol abuse and one mother's drug of choice was unknown.
 In 2010 (n=8), two of the surrendering mothers are reported to have had a history of substance abuse; one mother had a history of cocaine and opiate abuse.
 For the other mother with a reported history of substance abuse, the drug of choice was unknown.
 In 2011 (n=6), two of the surrendering mothers are reported to have a history of substance abuse; one mother had a history of marijuana abuse and the other mother had a history of marijuana and amphetamine abuse.
 In 2012 (n=13), there is no known history of substance abuse for the mothers in the 13 cases of surrender.
-For the other surrendering mothers over this eleven-year period, it is unknown if there were issues of substance abuse; obtaining accurate information about substance abuse histories is very difficult.
+In 2013 (n=9), two of the mothers are reported to have had a history of methamphetamine and marijuana abuse.
+In 2014 (n=11), four of the mothers are reported to have had a history of drug use.
+In 2015 (n=18), two of the mothers are reported to have had a history of drug use.
+One of these mothers tested positive for marijuana.
+For the other mother, the drug of choice is unknown.
+For the other surrendering mothers over this fourteenyear period, it is unknown if there were issues of substance abuse; obtaining accurate information about substance abuse histories is very difficult.